 Resolving pain is the first thing we do because building strength relies on you being resilient.
 We make things work better and we do it quickly, very quickly.
 It’s all about strategy.
 Sometime’s I can get you out of pain in 10 seconds – that would be a short term strategy, making you feel better now.
 A long term strategy is working on the deficits that leads to that pain in the first place, this takes time and it’s 100% worth doing.

 As a functional range conditioning mobility specialist I am able to show you how to get more flexibility (passive range), turn it into mobility (active), and help your body direct force to generate new ligaments, tendons or other… stuff… this is not therapy (per say).
 Although we (experienced FRCms people) have been known to resolve issues that traditional physical therapy does’t have tools to properly address.

-I maintain a strong connection to other like minded individuals, specialists medical professionals and manual therapists with a mobility background similar to mine.
-In the rare occasion, such as complex neurological issues, deep degenerative changes or when a low level movement is causing an inflammation – I will move you in the right direction and set you up with some very capable people, always in good hands!
+I maintain a strong connection to other like minded individuals within different parts of the health industry.
+Some of best manual therapists in London with a mobility background as well as specialists and medical professionals in different fields.
+I know what they can do because we have trained on some of the methodologies together and in the rare occasion, such as complex neurological issues, deep degenerative changes or when a low level movement is causing an inflammation – I will move you in the right direction and set you up with some very capable people, always in good hands!

 In In a fitness world dominated by body image, Instagram and loud teenagers many groups are feeling left out.